pyserial/pyserial/pyserial/documentation/pyserial_api.rst

     .. method:: xreadlines(sizehint=None)

         Read lines, implemented as generator.
-Unlike *readlines* (that only returns on a timeout) is this function yielding lines are they are recevied.
+Unlike *readlines* (that only returns on a timeout) is this function yielding lines as they are received.

         .. deprecated:: 2.5
-            Use ``for line in s`` instead.
-This method is not available in Python 2.6 and newer where the *io* library is available and pySerial bases on *io*.
+            Use ``for line in Serial(...): ...`` instead.
+This method is not available in Python 2.6 and newer where the :mod:`io` library is available and pySerial bases on it.

         .. versionchanged:: 2.5
             Implement as generator.

 :rfc:`2217` Network ports
 -------------------------